 Multiple Endings: If you break Alexander's machine before it opens the portal, Alexander dies and Daniel leaves Brennenburg free of his curse and content that he did the right thing.
 If you let the portal open and didn't help Agrippa, Alexander will go through the portal and the darkness will kill you.
 If you let the portal open and throw Agrippa's head through it, both you and Alexander will die, but Agrippa will call out to you in the ethereal realm and ask Weyer to help you, before assuring you "it will be alright."

-Murderous Mannequin: Played Straight and Subverted.
+Murderous Mannequin: Played Straight and Subverted in the Custom Stories.
 Some mannequins (read suits of armor and statues) follow you, some hurt you if you get near them, one talks to and hurts you if you touch it, some seem to move to shield you from view, and at one point some outright talk to you and protect you from a Brute.
 It Zig Zags all over the place.

 Musical Spoiler: You can easily tell if the enemies are nearby or still chasing you.